-A handful of researchers have already explored such proxemic-aware interactive systems.
-These range from spatially aware mobile devices [14], office whiteboards [12], home media players [2], to large public ambient displays [24].
-All developed novel interaction techniques as a function of people's and devices' proxemic relationships.
+A handful of researchers have already explored proxemic-aware interactive systems.
+These range from spatially aware mobile devices [17], office whiteboards [15], public art installations [28], home media players [2], to large public ambient displays [31].
+All developed novel interaction techniques as a function of proxemic relationships between people and devices.

-The problem is that building proxemic-aware systems is difficult.
-Even if the sensing hardware is available, translating low-level sensing information into proxemic information is hard (e.g., calibration, managing noise, calculations such as 3D math).
+Building proxemic-aware systems, however, is difficult.
+Even if sensing hardware is available, translating low-level sensing information into proxemic information is hard (e.g., calibration, managing noise, calculations such as 3D math).
 This introduces a high threshold for those wishing to develop proxemic interaction systems.
 As a result, most do not bother.
 Of the few that do, they spend most of their time with low-level implementation details to actually access and process proxemic information vs. refining the interaction concepts and techniques of interest.